neurema/Stay/README.md

 # Stay Effective v5 Backend

-Stay Effective v5 is a deterministic spaced-repetition scheduler exposed through a FastAPI service.
+Stay Effective v5 is a deterministic spaced‑repetition scheduler exposed via FastAPI.
 It models topic creation, adaptive revision spacing, and optional "bubble" prioritisation windows for harder material.
-The codebase implements the specification documented in `Stay_Effective_v5_Complete.md` and includes self-checks that reproduce the worked examples from that document.
+The codebase implements the specification documented in `Stay_Effective_v5_Complete.md` and includes self‑checks that reproduce the worked examples from that document.

 ## Why this project exists
 - Plan revision sessions for up to 270 days with hard and soft topic bands.